Content on this page was generated by AI and has not been manually reviewed.

 9 Can I run Proton VPN on multiple devices while using Edge on each?

 Yes, Proton VPN plans typically support multiple devices, so you can protect Edge on several devices simultaneously.
-Hoxx vpn proxy edge setup and guide: how to use Hoxx VPN proxy edge for privacy, streaming, security, and fast browsing
+Microsoft edge vpn settings 2026

 10 Is Proton VPN easier to use than some competitors for Edge users?